cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 ![](/public/images/sitelen-sitelen-grey.png)

-::: xxx-large
+::: xx-large
 toki pona
 li
 pona
 :::

+## References

+[^ads]: How much of HBO’s advertising budget went to pay for that second one, though, is another question.
+[^quenya]: Quenya peeps come at me for that spelling!
+[^white-dudes]: Honestly, what wasn’t?
-[^overwhelming-whiteness]: While the languages I’m discussing were made by women, they still incredibly white, and where applicable *very cishet*.
+[^overwhelming-whiteness]: While the languages I’m discussing were made by women, they’re still incredibly white, and sometimes very cishet normative—*I’m looking at you, Suzette*!
 If you’d like to learn about some conlangs made by nonwhite people, check out [Bālaïbalan][balaibalan], [Damin][damin] and [Eskayan][eskayan]—they fucking rule!
-For a slightly less cishet normative language, check out [Polari][polari].
+[^patron-saints]: Is that how patron saints work?
+I’m not christian, so I don’t know.
+[^higley]: @Higley2007 gives a much more nuanced and eloquent description, but I believe she holds the same opinion.

 [afrihili]: https://en.wikipedia.org/wiki/Afrihili "Afrihili"
 [babm]: https://en.wikipedia.org/wiki/Babm "Babm"